nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 $ heroku run rake db:seed
 ```
 ### Heroku: Environment variables
-Finally, configure each of the environment variable from Heroku website or using Heroku CLI command `heroku config:set key=value`:
+Finally, configure each of the environment variable either from Heroku website or using Heroku CLI command `heroku config:set key=value`:

 ```
 $ heroku config:set REACT_APP_API_RIDB_ENDPOINT=https://ridb.recreation.gov
 ```

+Run the above command for each of the environment variables in your *Client .env* file.

+If your Rails API uses *dotenv* gem to manage Rails environment variables, remember to run the above command for each of these variables too.

+If your Rails API uses *figaro* gem instead of *dotenv*, run the figaro command to set values from your Rails configuration file all at once: `$ figaro heroku:set -e production`

-Run `$ heroku config` to see a list of the configured environment variables.
+You can run `$ heroku config` to see a list of the configured environment variables on Heroku.

 Finally,  celebrate the success of deploying your application: